-For option payments received pursuant to mineral property option agreements where the Company acts as the optionor in the agreement, option proceeds are recognized as a credit to the amounts previously capitalized as exploration and evaluation asset.
+For option payments received pursuant to mineral property option agreements where the Company acts as the option or in the agreement, option proceeds are recognized as a credit to the amounts previously capitalized as exploration and evaluation assets.
 Any amounts received in excess of amounts capitalized are recorded as a credit in the consolidated statements of comprehensive loss.